levent91/instagram-scraper/README.md

     }
 }
 ```
+## Personal data
+You should be aware that your results could contain personal data.
+Personal data is protected by GDPR in the European Union and by other regulations around the world.
+You should not scrape personal data unless you have a legitimate reason to do so.
+If you're unsure whether your reason is legitimate, consult your lawyers.
+You can also read our blog post on the [legality of web scraping](https://blog.apify.com/is-web-scraping-legal/).

 ## Changelog
 This scraper is under active development, so check [CHANGELOG.md](./CHANGELOG.md) for new features and fixes.

-## Acknowledgments
+## Notes

-This scraper clicks cookies and privacy consent dialogs on your behalf
+This scraper clicks cookies and privacy consent dialogs on your behalf.